Housekeeping

 Now, you will examine Canada’s NTS map sheets for BC in ArcGIS Pro

-• Create a new project in ArcGIS Pro for Lab2 inside your GEOG205 folder on your K drive.
+- Create a new project in ArcGIS Pro for Lab2 inside your GEOG205 folder on your K: drive.

-• Open My organization’s content in the Portal Catalog, and add the following layers BC Rivers, BC Lakes, BC Highways, Populated Places, BC Cities, and BC Boundary.
+- Open My organization’s content in the Portal Catalog, and add the following layers BC Rivers, BC Lakes, BC Highways, Populated Places, BC Cities, and BC Boundary.

-To draw the grid over the map we first need to add some more data to our project, in the Catalog, move over to the Project tab, and right-click on Folders and add new add L:\DATA
+To draw the grid over the map we first need to add some more data to our project.
+In the Catalog, move over to the Project tab, and right-click on Folders and add new add L:\DATA

 Now you should be able to expand into the nts_snrc folder and add the shapefiles for nts_snrc_1m, nts_snrc_250k and nts_snrc_50k.

-In the table of contents arrange the layers such that 1:1 000 000 is the top layer followed by 1:250 000 and 1:50 000.
+In the table of contents arrange the layers so that 1:1 000 000 is the top layer followed by 1:250 000 and 1:50 000.

-You can add a Halo
+From here, we can add a Halo to the text:

 We can now use this map to locate the tiles we will be using.